Clean Water Laws, Regulations, and Executive Orders related to Section 404

 Section 402 - National Pollutant Discharge Elimination System

-Section 401 - State Certification of Water Quality
+Section 401 - State and Tribal Certification of Water Quality

 Section 309 - Federal Enforcement Authority

 Section 502 - General Definitions